-- Sufficient visual acuity, such as observation necessary for administering patient care and reading/recording equipment gauges, measurements and settings used in treatments. - Detect changes in skin color or condition (pale, ashen, grey, sweat, swelling, inflammation, atrophy, etc.) - Detect and hear soft voices, masked voices, alarms generated by mechanical systems such as those that monitor vital signs, fire alarms, etc. - Palpate a pulse and detect changes or abnormalities of surface texture, skin, muscle tone, and temperature. - Palpate and manipulate bony landmarks of upper and lower extremities in preparation for activity engagement. - To detect odors related to patient assessment - To feel where your individual body segments are located and to know when and how they are moving even when you cannot see them.
+- Sufficient visual acuity, such as observation necessary for administering patient care and reading/recording equipment gauges, measurements and settings used in treatments. - Detect changes in skin color or condition (pale, ashen, grey, sweat, swelling, inflammation, atrophy, etc.) - Detect and hear soft voices, masked voices, alarms generated by mechanical systems such as those that monitor vital signs, fire alarms, etc. - Palpate a pulse and detect changes or abnormalities of surface texture, skin, muscle tone, and temperature. - Palpate and manipulate bony landmarks of upper and lower extremities in preparation for activity engagement. - To detect odors related to patient assessment - To feel where individual body segments are located and to know when/how they are moving even if they cannot be seen.